MicrosoftDocs/Devices-docs/surface-hub/surface-hub-teams-rooms.md

 ## Third-party meetings on Surface Hub

 Microsoft Teams Rooms on Surface Hub supports joining third-party online meetings, referred to as Direct Guest Join.
 You can use Surface Hub to join meetings hosted on Cisco Webex and Zoom.
 And others can join Teams meetings on Hub from their third-party room systems.
 This feature is rolling out to Surface Hubs beginning October 5, 2022.

-### To enable third-party meetings on Surface Hub:
+### To enable third-party meetings on Surface Hub

 1. Open Teams, select Settings (**…**), and enter your admin username and password.
 2. Select **Meetings** and then select **Allow joining third-party meetings**.
 :::image type="content" source="images/teams-settings-surface-hub.png" alt-text="Enable third party meetings on Surface Hub Meeting.":::
 1. Select **Cisco WebEx** or **Zoom**, as appropriate.

-### To join third-party meetings:
+### To join third-party meetings

 1. Select **Home**, select the meeting tile from the home screen calendar, or go directly to the Teams agenda page, which includes join buttons for the third-party-enabled meetings.